 My drunken shrimp came out shortly after.

 After we ate, we decided we saw everything that we wanted to see.
-The mall was starting to get packed and it was good that we saw everything before the crowds started to take the place over.
+The mall was starting to get packed, and it was good that we saw everything before the crowds started to take the place over.
 I decided to drive up the parking garage a little more and get a quick picture of Minneapolis from the parking garage.

 It was fun going to Mall of America and being able to spend some time with my mom.
-The drive home became interesting but I’m saving that for the next blog post.
+The drive home became interesting, but I'm saving that for the next blog post.